andreasnouts/laravel/NOTES.md

 The `BookingService` is the only place where business rules live:

 - Computing the booking total from line items
-- Deciding whether the status should be `draft` or `pending_approval` based on the €5,000 threshold
+- Deciding what the booking status should be based on the €5,000 threshold
 - Dispatching the `ProcessBookingApproval` job
 - Enforcing that notes can only be updated on `draft` bookings

-Controllers are intentionally thin — they validate input, call the service, and return a response.
-Repositories are intentionally dumb — they persist and retrieve, nothing more.
+Controllers are intentionally "thin".
+They validate input, call the service, and return a response.
+Repositories are intentionally "dumb" — they persist and retrieve, nothing more.

 ---

 ## 3. Decorator Pattern for Audit Logging

-The audit logging system is built as a decorator chain around `IAuditLogger`:
+The audit logging system is built as a decorator around `IAuditLogger`:

 ```
 DatabaseAuditLogger        (decorator — writes to audit_logs table + delegates)
-    └── LaravelLogger      (inner — writes to Laravel's log file)
+    |---LaravelLogger      (inner — writes to Laravel's log file)
 ```

 `DatabaseAuditLogger` implements `IAuditLogger` and wraps any other `IAuditLogger` implementation.
 This means the logging chain is composable — a third logger (e.g. a queue-based logger) can be added by wrapping again without modifying any existing class.